solana-foundation/developer-content/content/guides/advanced/full-stack-solana-development.md

 Make sure you go over the comments!

-The `initialize` instruction does only one this: it creates a new account of the `Counter` type.
+The `initialize` instruction instruction does only one this: it creates a new account of the `Counter` type.
 To do this, we need to know who's paying, details of the account we're creating like the space and the address, and which program to use to create the account.

 Let's go line by line: